apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

         WHERE msg.authorId /*+ indexnl */ = user.id;

-In addition to illustrating the use of a hint, the query also shows how to achieve the same result record format using _SELECT_ and _AS_ instead of using an explicit record constructor.
+In addition to illustrating the use of a hint, the query also shows how to achieve the same result object format using _SELECT_ and _AS_ instead of using an explicit object constructor.
 The expected result is (of course) the same as before, modulo the order of the instances.
 Result ordering is (intentionally) undefined in SQL++ in the absence of an _ORDER BY_ clause.
 The query result for our sample data in this case is: